SixdegreeLab/MasteringChainAnalytics/en/ch22/ch22-how-to-build-spellbook.md

 ##  The Magic Table to Create in This Tutorial

 The purpose of this tutorial is to enable everyone to quickly learn how to build a magic table using a simple example.
 Previously, when the Space ID on the BNB chain launched domain registration, I created a Space ID data dashboard ([SpaceID - BNB Domain](https://dune.com/sixdegree/bnb-domain-spaceid)).
-At that time, the Space ID only had a limited open Mint permission, and users provided a lot of feedback and suggestions regarding the Mint rules.
+At that time, the Space ID only had a limited open Mint permission and users provided a lot of feedback as well as suggestions regarding the Mint rules.
 In response to this feedback, the SpaceID team continuously improved and upgraded its smart contracts.
 Within a few days, the contract for domain registration went through five major versions, from V3 to V7.
 This led to a problem where, to consolidate all currently registered SpaceID domain data, one had to query the data separately from the event log tables of these different contract versions and manually merge them using "Union All" operations.
 If you check the source code of my data dashboard queries, you'll find that most of them have a long CTE (Common Table Expression) to aggregate and merge domain registration events from different contract versions.
 For example: https://dune.com/queries/1239514/2124307.
 To keep it up to date, I had to make numerous modifications to these queries one by one, including incorporating data from new contract versions.
 In fact, the SpaceID project now has V8 and V9 domain registration contract versions, which are not included in my dashboard, making it outdated.
 If other users forked my queries and made adjustments, unfortunately, their queries would also be outdated.

 ![image_01.jpg](img/image_01.jpg)

 In such a case, if we build a magic table for domain registration events (actually a view), all queries can be written directly based on this magic table.
-When a new smart contract version is released, we only need to modify and update the definition of the magic table, submit a PR (Pull Request) for review.
+When a new smart contract version is released, we only need to modify and update the definition of the magic table and submit a PR (Pull Request) for review.
 Once the PR is approved and merged, the data in the magic table will be automatically updated.
 All queries using this magic table will not require any changes.
 In contrast, without a magic table, my queries, as well as the queries generated by others who forked my queries, would have to be modified one by one.
 From here, we can see the benefits of building a magic table.

 So, what we are going to do here is to build a magic table that includes all Space ID domain registration information on the `bnb` blockchain of the `spaceid` project.